 - National Fatherhood Initiative – Tips for Raising Healthy Kids

 - National Parenting Helpline

 CWLA does not have the legal authority to investigate, intervene or provide guidance on individual cases or personal matters.

 The Administration for Children and Families of the U.S. Department of Health and Human Services provides information and answers specific questions on a range of child, youth, and family issues at Help for You & Your Family.

-Additional resources are listed below.
+Click on the Resources tab above for a listing of additional resource options.
 This list is for information only, and inclusion does not constitute an endorsement by CWLA.

 - National Center for Missing and Exploited Children

 - National Domestic Violence Hotline